kyma-project/kyma/components/installer/README.md

 You can define cluster-specific overrides for each root chart.
 In the cluster deployment scenario, the installer reads the `cluster.yaml` file in each root chart and appends its content to the overrides applied during the
 Helm installation.

+## Install selected components only

+By default, this tool installs a predefined component package.
+If necessary, you can specify which components to install by customizing the component list located in the [installation-config.yaml.tpl](../../installation/resources/installation-config.yaml.tpl) file.
+Available components:

+- cluster-prerequisites
+- tiller
+- cluster-essentials
+- istio
+- prometheus-operator
+- provision-bundles
+- dex
+- core
+- remote-environments